 If you need these services, contact Ultimate Health Plans Member Services.
-If you believe that Ultimate Health Plans has failed to provide these services or discriminated in another way on the basis of race, color, national origin, age, disability, or sex, you can file a grievance with the Ultimate Health Plans Grievance Department.
-Address: 1244 Mariner Boulevard, Spring Hill, FL 34609.
+If you believe that Ultimate Health Plans has failed to provide these services or discriminated in another way on the basis of race, color, national origin, age, disability, sex, sexual orientation, gender, gender identity, ancestry, marital status, or religion in their programs and activities, including in admission or access to, or treatment or employment in, their programs and activities, you can file a grievance with the Ultimate Health Plans Grievance Department.
+Address: P.O.
+Box 6560, Spring Hill, FL 34611.
 Phone: 1-888-657-4170 (TTY users dial 711).
 Fax: 1-800-313-2798.
 Email: GrievanceAndAppeals@ulthp.com